• Home

 "the Spanishe have destroyed such an infinitie of soules" (in their search for gold).

-Las Casas initially urged replacing enslaved native tribes with African slaves, thinking they were stronger and would have a better chance of surviving the violence of slavery.
+Las Casas initially urged replacing enslaved Native tribes with African slaves, thinking they were stronger and would have a better chance of surviving the violence of slavery.
 Once he saw the effects on Africans he relented.
-In his History of the Indies, Book II, Las Casas tells about the treatment of the Indians by the Spaniards.:
+In his History of the Indies, Book II, Las Casas tells about the treatment of the indigenous people by the Spaniards.:

 'Endless testimonies … prove the mild and pacific temperament of the natives ...
 But our work was to exasperate, ravage, kill, mangle and destroy; small wonder, then, if they tried to kill one of us now and then....
 The admiral (Christopher Columbus), it is true, was blind as those who came after him, and he was so anxious to please the King that he committed irreparable crimes against the Indians.'